-Latest Osteoporosis News: Outrageous DEXA Scan Manufacturer And Big Pharma Link Revealed, Merck (Finally!)
+Latest Osteoporosis News: Outrageous DXA Scan Manufacturer And Big Pharma Link Revealed, Merck (Finally!)
 Loses Fosamax Lawsuit, Harvard Doctor Questions Milk, And More!

 Let’s get started with the latest news.

-Leading DEXA Scan Manufacturer Accommodates Big Pharma’s Agenda with Redesigned Bone Scan Machine
+Leading DXA Scan Manufacturer Accommodates Big Pharma’s Agenda with Redesigned Bone Scan Machine

 “Built on Hologic proprietary technologies, the Horizon platform offers expanded technical capabilities, workflow efficiencies and improved design components to meet clinician needs now and into the future. … The global impact of osteoporosis, cardiovascular disease, and obesity-related problems is serious and costly. …